moumax/obsstjean-react-ts/readme.md

 ## Todo list

-[x] Add a role checker in backend with a middleware
+- 404 page
 [] Add a 404 page

-[x] See what to put in the user cookie (email, role, name...)
+- Sun section
 [] Add a loader on sun images when not displayed

-[x] Add function add event in administration
+- Photo section
 [] Add Uploading photos and administration

+- Members
 [x] Update members's list in administration
 [x] Add new section in member list (cotisations...)
 [] Hydrate member's list

-[] Add a function for users to modify email and password [] Add a new status for users by default "member"
+- Events
+[x] Add function add event in administration
 [] Add hours to events

+- Users
+[x] See what to put in the user cookie (email, role, name...)
+[x] Add a role checker in backend with a middleware
+[] Provide a way to send emails for inscription with a dynamic link if possible [] Add a new status for users by default "member"
+[] Add a function for users to modify email and password